thonsinger-rseg/enverus-developer-api/examples/README.md

-### direct-access-py Examples
+### enverus-developer-api Examples

 Basic example workflows are provided as a reference here.

-If you'd like to see a usage example, please [open an issue](https://github.com/wchatx/direct-access-py/issues/new).
+If you'd like to see a usage example, please [open an issue](https://github.com/enverus-ea/enverus-developer-api/issues/new).